Streams In Dart

 Future represents the value or error that is supposed to be available in the Future. | Stream is a way by which we receive a sequence of events. |

-A Future can provide only a single result over time. | Stream can provide zero or more values or error results over time. |
+A Future can provide only a single result over time. | Stream can provide zero or more values. |

 You can use FutureBuilder to view and interact with data. | You can use StreamBuilder to view and interact with data. |